Change clip speed in Final Cut Pro for Mac

 Click the Retime pop-up menu below the viewer and choose Video Quality, then choose a setting from the submenu.

-Frame Blending: Adds in-between frames by blending individual pixels of neighboring frames.
-Slow-motion clips created with Frame Blending appear to play back more smoothly than those created with the Normal (duplication) setting.
+Frame Blending: Creates in-between frames by blending individual pixels of neighboring frames.
+Slow-motion clips created with Frame Blending appear to play back more smoothly than those created with the Normal (Floor) or Nearest Frame setting.
+This setting provides better reduction of visual stuttering, but there may be some visual artifacts.
 Rendering is required.

-Optical Flow: Adds in-between frames using an optical flow algorithm, which analyzes the clip to determine the directional movement of pixels and then draws portions of the new frames based on the optical flow analysis.
-Rendering is required.
+Optical Flow: A type of frame blending that uses an optical flow algorithm to create new in-between frames.
+Final Cut Pro analyzes the clip to determine the directional movement of pixels and then draws portions of the new frames based on the optical flow analysis.
+Rendering is required, and takes longer than for the other frame-sampling methods.
 Only the portion of the clip used in the project (the media between the clip start and end points) is analyzed.